Columbus County Courthouse

-The Columbus County Courthouse is a historic courthouse building located in Whiteville, Columbus County, North Carolina, USA.
+The Columbus County Courthouse is a historic courthouse building located in Whiteville, Columbus County, North Carolina.
 The two-story Classical Revival style building was designed by Joseph F. Leitner's firm, and built in 1914–1915.
 It is a rectangular brick and concrete building and features a pedimented, tetrastyle Doric order portico.

 It was listed on the National Register of Historic Places in 1979.